krispypancakes/OrthoStitch/README.md

 ## Progress

 The `OrthoLoader` class has a new parameter: `bool: use_c`.
 This makes use of a script written in C which is compiled as a shared library.
+Code is here: `load_jpeg2000.c`.
+This makes use of `openjpeg`, which needs to be installed and possibly hinted to in compile step.
-Code is here: `load_jpeg2000.c` and if `use_c = True` the regular loading function is swapped for a function that uses this library to load the images.
+If `use_c = True` the regular loading function is swapped for a function that uses this library to load the images.

 Time on the Macbook Air: 1.39 min.